 After winning a total of 20 games in the 1980s before Kindbom took over, the Bears have since gone 185-116 (.615) with 12 University Athletic Association (UAA) championships and one Southern Athletic Association (SAA) title.
-He has guided the Bears to NCAA playoff appearances in 1999, 2013 and 2016, and is one of only 80 coaches, regardless of division, to surpass 200 wins.
+He has guided the Bears to NCAA Division III playoff appearances in 1999, 2013 and 2016, and is one of only 89 coaches, regardless of division, to surpass 200 wins.

-Kindbom ranks fifth in NCAA Division III in winningest active coaches and 21st in Division III history with 213 career victories.
+Kindbom ranks fifth in NCAA Division III in winningest active coaches, 21st in Division III history and 66th all-time with 213 career victories.

 1. Rick Giancola, Montclair St. - 247